Sydney in a Day!

 You’ll head out over the Sydney Harbour Bridge, one of the largest steel arch bridges in the world.
 Its arch-based design has led to the Bridge being known to locals as ‘the Coathanger’.
 Designed in 1924 to connect the northern and southern shores of this growing city, the Harbour Bridge opened in 1932 and is one of the city’s most well-known and photographed icons.

 Just a few kilometres from Sydney city on the lower North Shore is the picturesque Milsons Point.
-One of Sydney’s more affluent suburbs, the streets are filled with beautiful homes, churches and schools, many built in the late 1800s.
+The streets are filled with beautiful homes, churches and schools, many built in the late 1800s.
 With its incredible views of the harbour and Opera House, and an abundance of leading restaurants, cafés and boutique shops, Milsons Point is a popular destination for both locals and visitors.

 From Milsons Point you’ll get a fantastic view of the iconic Sydney Opera House.
 This World Heritage listed building designed by Jørn Utzon is considered a masterpiece of late modern architecture and a world class performing arts venue.
 To the Australian community, it is very simply a national treasure.
 Make sure you have your camera ready, as views of the Opera House don’t get any better than this!